s-itov/Gamestore-Angular-app/README.md

 5. Details (Buy, Edit, Delete) page"

-    -Any registered user can buy game as long as they are not the owner.
+    - Any registered user can buy game as long as they are not the owner.
-    -Any registered user can edit game if they are owner.
+    - Any registered user can edit game if they are owner.

 6. My profile page: